TJMoffitt/ABCpyScoringRules/SphinxDocs/docs/source/usage.rst

     $ python setup.py install

-This should then install abcpyscoringrules and all its required packages.
+This will install abcpyscoringrules and all its required packages.
 The package should then be accessable via the following command

 .. code-block:: python

-    import abcpyscoringrules
+    import abcpy

 and functions can be imported from the package like

 .. code-block:: python

-    from abcpyscoringrules.inferences import adSGLD, SGLD
+    from abcpy.inferences import adSGLD, SGLD

 as needed.